Holidays in Catalonia

 The Catalan Pyrenees mountains, rising up to over 3000m at their highest point, stretch from the magnificent Aigüestortes i Estany de Sant Maurici National Park (Val d’Aran, Vall de Boí and Val d’Aneu) in the west all the way across to the Mediterranean.
 Breathtaking views are guaranteed but you’ll also find delightful medieval villages and World Heritage Romanesque churches as well as delicious local gastronomy.

-The Costa Brava, with its aqualine coves, picture-postcard fishing villages and Cami de Ronda walking trail then reach down almost to Barcelona.
+The Costa Brava, with its aqualine coves, picture-postcard fishing villages and Cami de Ronda walking trail that reaches down almost to Barcelona.
 In the interior the city of Girona, the Garrotxa Volcanic Park and the medieval villages of Santa Pau and Besalú are not to be missed and Girona and Dalí’s Figueiras are well worth a visit.

 Barcelona and the Centre – Barcelona dominates the central region with its dazzling architecture, beaches, port, Olympic Village, medieval quarter etc etc etc… but there are delights to be found in Montserrat, the spiritual heart of Catalonia, Cardona, with its immense castle (now the Parador), and along the coast in Sitges.
 The Cava producing region of Penedés is a delight for wine-lovers and hikers alike.